How We Spend Our Pupil Premium

 Language development is a key to future learning in young children.
 The experience Forest School offers encourages communication for all children.
-Forest School takes place off site in Camley Street Nature Reserve and offers children the opportunity to experience the outdoors and to interact with nature.
+Forest School takes place off site in Queens Woods in Highgate and offers children the opportunity to experience the outdoors and to interact with nature.
 Many children in inner city schools may not have this opportunity.
 Our experience of taking young children to Forest School has shown us that even the most reluctant communicators have engaged well and been very keen to relay their learning to others through talk, role play or drawings.
 Increased communication skills builds confidence in children and lessens the chances of unacceptable behaviour, as children can then communicate their needs and feel less frustrated by their lack of language.

 Motivation and Concentration

 When children are interested in what they are doing, they are motivated to learn and this leads to increased concentration.
 When a child is concentrating, the neural pathways strengthen in the young brain.
 The more the pathways are used, the stronger they become.

 Many inner-London children do not have easy access to open, green spaces.
 Forest School is an excellent opportunity to provide them with this resource.
 As a result of being and exploring outdoors children develop stamina, strength and fine and gross motor skills, which in turn, help them access many other areas of learning.

 Encouraging and supporting children to develop an interest in nature and a respect for the environment is an investment that will protect the natural world for future generations.
 Children in inner cities particularly benefit from the opportunity to experience this connection.